plochoidysis-ojwege/eNSP-labs/README.md

 ## Tips

-- Always save your configurations to avoid losing progress.
+- Always save your configurations and topo to avoid losing progress.
 - Use the `display` command to verify configurations on Huawei devices.
-- Refer to the official Huawei eNSP documentation for troubleshooting.
+- You can always use question mark incase you forget the full command.

 ---